Veltys/Ansible/README.md

 - More adjusts for **Perseo**
 - Some firewall rules adjusting
 - Some packages adjusting in **Perseo**
-- These tasks sould not be executed when we are in *check mode*
+- These tasks should not be executed when we are in *check mode*

 #### Deleted
 - **Iuppiter** host